Extension Logo

 Bird health

-Healthy birds will be active and alert with bright eyes.
-They will be moving around — pecking, scratching and dusting — except on hot days when they will find shade.
-Chickens that are healthy and active will also talk and sing quietly throughout the day.
+Healthy birds are active and alert, with bright eyes.
+They move around — pecking, scratching and dusting — except on hot days when they rest in the shade.
+Chickens that are healthy and active also talk and sing quietly throughout the day.

-As far as laying and eating habits, each chicken is different, so monitor each chicken to get a feel for her normal production and consumption.
+As each chicken is different in its laying and eating habits, monitor each chicken to get a feel for her normal production and consumption.
 Healthy droppings will be firm and grayish brown, with white urine salts.
-Roughly every tenth dropping is somewhat foamy, smellier than usual and light brown.
+Roughly every tenth dropping is somewhat foamy, smellier than usual, and light brown.

-Chickens raised in backyard settings generally stay healthy and are not easily susceptible to diseases.
+Chickens raised in backyard settings generally stay healthy and are not as susceptible to diseases.
 The easiest way to find disease in chickens is to know what a healthy bird looks like.
-When a chicken isn't acting normal, for instance if she doesn't run to the food as usual or she wheezes or sneezes, start investigating.
+When a chicken isn’t acting normal—for instance, if she doesn’t run to the food as usual or she wheezes or sneezes—start investigating.

 • Bacteria